JoCo Parks and Recreation Master Plan

 Steps involved in completing this county-wide Parks & Recreation Master Plan included:

 The staff of the Johnston County Visitors Bureau in coordination with the Sports Council, contacted all eleven municipalities, civic/sports groups, and community partners to embark on completing the many layers of the project.
 Each community partner approved a Resolution of Support for the Sports Council endorsing the project.

 The community kick-off meeting for the Steering Committee was held May 21, 2014 where the work ahead was outlined, base maps were reviewed, and facility matrices forms were completed by all parties involved in the project.
 This meeting was well attended with representatives from all corners of the county.

 By the time summer came around, the inventory of existing parks and recreation facilities began with field investigations and assessments.
 As the county is quite large, the Steering Committee worked closely with the SageDesign staff to travel the county with a host or guide.

 Step three involved an extensive amount of Public Input through several methods or ways of gathering data throughout the county.
-The Visitors Bureau staff identified through Chambers, Towns, top ten employers, schools, parks and recreation departments, and many others ways to email out online surveys and in smaller amounts hard copy surveys.
+The Visitors Bureau staff identified through Chambers, Towns, top ten employers, schools, parks and recreation departments, and many others ways to email out online surveys, and in smaller amounts hard copy surveys were collected.
 Input from county residents concerning the future development of parks and recreation was a key factor for our county leaders as we continue to grow at a rapid pace in Johnston.
 Just over 2,500 responses were received for the study.